bennettslin/yearlings_bobtail_app/audio-slider-notes.md

 * Refactor directories.

 * Reconsider ways to allow audio slider to be longer.
+    * Keep title at max width until scores tips is in main.

 * Allow slider verse to highlight upon hover?
     * Interactivated verse needs to change z-index based on access on.